ShawnROGrady/SingleLinkedListStack/README.md

 This is just a modification of my code for a single linked list queue(which work on FIFO principle) so it works on LIFO principle.

-My end goal is to implement a single linked list queue that takes user input to perform the following four functions:
+My end goal is to implement a single linked list stack that takes user input to perform the following four functions:

 1. push a value
 2. pop a value